alvarosantamariagomez/sari/www/about.md

 The SARI interface is divided into two panels with separate vertical scrolling: the left panel contains all the processing options while the right panel is for visualization of the series and the analysis.
 Click to expand/collapse any of the following five blocks on the left panel as needed.
 Note that some OS and some web browsers apply a zoom to all web pages by default.
 It is recommended to adjust the browser zoom (usually ctrl + mouse wheel) so that all the controls, buttons, plots, etc. on both panels fit comfortably on the screen.
-It is recommended to adjust the browser zoom before starting a series analysis to avoid problems with the plots (see details in the [<a href="#known-issues" target="_self">Known issues</a>](#known-issues) section).

 ### I. Input data and format
 This block allows uploading and setting the series format before plotting.
 The input series file must be a text file with standard encoding (ASCII, UTF-8) and organized in columns generally corresponding to the epochs, the observed variables and their error bars.
 The series does not need to be evenly sampled.